ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR005-functions-vs-members-in-type-definitions.md

 ## Decision

-The upside to the member approach is that calls to `Value` become shorter: the member implicitly references the instance:
+An upside to the member approach is that calls to `Value` become shorter as the member implicitly references the instance:

 ```fsharp